-Support for API Administrator
+Support for API Administrator (Deferred for API Portal 7.4a

-API Portal 7.4 will support the API Administrator by allowing them to login as an Organization Administrator for an organization.
+API Portal will support the API Administrator by allowing them to login as an Organization Administrator for an organization.
 Once the API Administrator has signed into the API Portal, a list of organizations will be presented from which the API Administrator can choose one - they will then login to the API Portal as though they were the Organization Administrator for the selected organization.
+This is deferred for API Portal 7.4a or API Portal 7.5